1. Kempten University of Applied Sciences

 I have already completed a degree programme, or started one.
 Can I get any of this counted towards the degree?

 This depends entirely on the individual circumstances.
-As a general rule, we are obliged to count skills that you have acquired at a university, unless there is a considerable difference between the skills that you have acquired and those attached to the target module in our degree programme.
+As a general rule, we are obliged to count skills that you have acquired at a university, unless there is a considerable difference between the skills them and those attached to the target module in our degree programme.
 So you must check precisely which of the modules that you have previously completed match those in our degree programme.

-If you are unsure about getting skills credited, you can ask the academic advisor for the degree programme in the first instance.
-After that, you would need to apply for credit points via Academic Registry.
+If you are unsure whether your specific skills can be credited, please ask our academic advisors at pflege(at)hs-kempten.de.
+After that, you will need to apply for credit points via Academic Registry.
 They can also provide you with the relevant form.

-I can’t / don’t wish to work directly with patients / clients anymore.
+I can’t / don’t wish to work in direct contact with people requiring care anymore.
 Does this programme give me the chance to move into other areas of work?

 Will I earn more once I gain this qualification?

-Possibly, although the university is not in a position to guarantee this, as salaries are either fixed or freely negotiated between employers and employees.
+We assume this to be the case.
+However, the university cannot guarantee this, as salaries are either fixed or freely negotiated between employers and employees.
 There is potential for an appointment at salary band 9b under the Public Service Wage Agreement (“TVöD”), for example.
 Fundamentally, facilities interested in specialist nursing/care staff with academic qualifications know that they have to offer commensurate salaries.
-If they are so inclined, they will generally find appropriate means of funding, although this proves easier for private operators than for state-run or church-funded facilities, who are bound to fixed remuneration scales.
+If they are so inclined, they will generally find ways of ensuring appropriate remuneration, although this proves easier for private operators than for state-run or church-funded facilities, who are tied to fixed salary scales.
 Having said that, decent salaries can also be found in those segments.

 Is it possible to study this degree programme part-time as a professional, part-time per se, or remotely?